skillpub/collaboration/README.md

 As you can guess Users part on config have user name and identificators of this user in different channels.
 For Slack this identificator is Slack user name.
 For Telegram it's user_id.

-Publishers are users who have access to Skillpub Web Application (it's well known JupyterLab).
-Let's tolk about it laiter.
+Publishers are users who have access to Skillpub Web Application to work with scripts (it's well known [JupyterLab](https://jupyterlab.readthedocs.io)).

 So, supposing our NASA team have 5 users and only Slack channel, config can be like:
 ```